Want to change the world? You’ve come to the right place!

 Tanya Hamilton, MBA – President of the Board of Directors, Independent Youth

 Tony Neal, Principal, Educational Equity Consultants

 Dana CEO Chocolate Diamondz Dynasty

 Early registration is strongly urged due to limited space.
-Payment may be made by check by each participant, payable to The Ethics Project and mailed to 40 N. Kingshighway 12F, St. Louis, MO 63108, through your school or school district or on-line below.
-Students/chaperones may be substituted at any time up to five days prior to the event with registration and appropriate parental permission form on file.
+Payment of the $200 registration fee may be made by check by each participant, payable to The Ethics Project and mailed to 40 N. Kingshighway 12F, St. Louis, MO 63108, through your school or school district or on-line below.
 Due to the size and complexities of the Summit workshops, registration fees are non-refundable.
-Hotel accommodations should be made through your school or district.
+Substitutions may be via the sponsoring school or organization.